 Properly deploying technology platforms will also be a big challenge for businesses because no fixed roadmap can suit every market strategy, competitive situation, or investment budget.
 However, leaders can always reduce the cost of ownership and easily track return on investment (ROI) once a sound digital transformation strategy is in place.

-Reasonable investments in technology will help reduce costs and working time for F&B businesses, scale up production with less labor, or allow companies to reach new consumer groups and markets to increase profits.
+Reasonable investments in technology will help reduce costs and working time for F&B businesses, scale-up production with less labor, or allow companies to reach new consumer groups and markets to increase profits.
 In terms of investments in software, leaders need cloud platforms that can track shipments, control inventory, manage fleets, and, most importantly, digitalize and automate manual work that is cumbersome and contains many risks of fraud.

 Abivin vRoute is a flexible transportation management platform that can meet the above diverse needs.
-Enterprises can also easily integrate Abivin vRoute with existing ERP systems or telematics devices to ensure the real-time visibility over their supply chains.
+Enterprises can also easily integrate Abivin vRoute with existing ERP systems or telematics devices to ensure real-time visibility over their supply chains.